javbotero/Outer-Coast/_includes/year.md

 <strong>Eligibility:</strong>

-High school graduates or GED holders are eligible to apply for the Fall Semester, Spring Semester, or both until July 12.
-The Spring Semester application will remain open until September 30.
+High school graduates or GED holders are eligible to apply for the Spring Semester until September 30.
+The application for the Fall Semester has closed.

 ***